The Purple Cow book can completely change your perspective towards TV and print media ads. Now I look at ads completely differently

-I read the book Purple Cow by Seth Godin and it actually changed my perception towards the TV ads.
-As I was watching TV yesterday, I found that each of the ad I saw was yet another waste of money ad campaign.
+The book Purple Cow by Seth Godin changed my perception towards the TV ads.
+As I was watching TV yesterday, I found that each of the ads I saw was yet another waste of money ad campaign.

-Here are some of the ads that I saw on Indian television yesterday and each and every ad that I saw was yet another cow (as Seth Godin calls it) and none of them were the Purple Cow.
+Here are some of the ads that I saw on Indian television yesterday.
+Each and every ad that I saw was yet another cow (as Seth Godin calls it) and none of them were the Purple Cow.

-Idea a telecom company in India providing internet for phones.
+The idea a telecom company in India providing the Internet services provider for mobile phones.

 Things don’t stop only with Idea and Airtel (another telecom company in India) Internet ad is even one step further in stupidity.

-One touch internet.
-You touch and you are connected.
-Ohh come on, it has to be activated from my phone’s settings menu on my smartphone and if I am connected, I don’t need that one touch either.
+You touch, and you are connected.
+Ohh, come on, it has to be activated from my phone’s settings menu on my smartphone, and if I am connected, I don’t need that one touch either.

-Vodafone Internet ads are not that loud but only says it has what you need which is nothing unique about Vodafone.
+Vodafone Internet ads are not that loud but only say it has what you need, which is nothing unique about Vodafone.

-As we are talking about telecom operator, how can we forget the mobile phones.
+As we are talking about the telecom operator, how can we forget mobile phones?
 Do you buy a phone because you can click a selfie with a blink of an eye?
-I would not and I am sure very few people would do that but Panasonic’s Eluga S is advertising about it quite aggressively these days.
-Such unique feature for an ad is very common among mobile phones like an oldie of share content by phone contact.

 Let us look at some other ads that I saw yesterday within an hour of watching TV …